Alistair Moffat: STV

 Moffat left the Fringe in 1981 and joined STV, where he rose to become programme director, Chief Executive of Network Production and finally Chairman of STV.
 In 1989 he was appointed to the NSG, the group that controls UK wide scheduling for ITV.
 He left STV in 1999 to focus on writing.

 Writing

 During the 1970s and early 1980s Moffat wrote a number of papers focusing on education policy.
 His approach, recommending a renewed focus on primary education as the key to widening participation at secondary and higher levels, has since formed parts of the education manifestos of all three major parties in Britain.

 Moffat's writing since 1999 has been focused mainly in the field of social history.
-Beginning with The Edinburgh Fringe (1978), he has written over twenty books including the bestselling Tyneside, The Reivers and The Wall, all of which have since been remade as television series.
+Beginning with The Edinburgh Fringe (1978), he has written over forty books, including the bestselling Tyneside, The Reivers and The Wall (all of which have since been remade as television series):